yorkulibraries/sparksitemap/README.md

 # sparksitemap

-Makes an XML sitemap for the SPARK web site (http://www.yorku.ca/spark/).
+Make an [XML sitemap][http://www.sitemaps.org/protocol.html] for the SPARK web site (http://www.yorku.ca/spark/).

+# Configuration

+A few variables can be customized at the top of the script, but they shouldn't need changing.

-## Usage
+# Usage

 Move to the root directory of the SPARK content (where the home `index.html` file is, and directories such as `academic_integrity/`).

-Run
+Then run

-    $ sparksitemap > sitemap.xml
+    $ /path/to/sparksitemap > sitemap.xml

-To make sure it's valid XML, you can check by running
+Confirm that the result is valid by running

-	$ xmllint sitemap.xml
+	$ xmllint --noout --schema http://www.sitemaps.org/schemas/sitemap/0.9/sitemap.xsd sitemap.xml

+It should say

+	sitemap.xml validates

+## When to run the script

-Update the sitemap whenever any SPARK files are updated.
+Run the script to update the sitemap whenever any SPARK files are updated.
+Or run it from a cron job, with something like this, which would run it at 4 am on Tuesdays each week:

+    0 4 * * 2 cd /var/www/spark/; /path/to/sparksitemap > sitemap.xml

+Or run it by hand whenever the SPARK content is updated.

-## License
+# License

 The MIT License (MIT)